 You have 255 characters for each bullet point, and that is a lot to play with.
-Describe the features and benefits well and you will convert browsers to buyers.
+Describe the products features and benefits well and you will convert browsers to buyers.
 Conversion rates can be improved with a well thought out product description, which includes the products features captured in bullet points.

 Find useful Keywords will a little online research